Paul Little Racing

-Paul Little Racing, commonly known as Toll Racing after its sponsor, Toll Holdings, was a motorsport team which competed in the V8 Supercars championship.
+Paul Little Racing, commonly known as Toll Racing after naming rights sponsor Toll, was a motorsport team which competed in the V8 Supercars championship.
 The team ceased operations at the end of 2005, with driver Anthony Tratt retiring from full-time driving.

 History

 Formed in 1998 by Paul Little, Paul Little Racing lasted seven years, running a single car for Anthony Tratt.
-The team used an EL Falcon in the 1998 season acquired from John Sidney Racing.
-1999 saw the team move over to a new inhouse built AU Falcon.
-In 2003, the team started the year in the old AU Falcon, before their BA Falcon built by Acott Race Craft in Sunbury, Victoria was debuted mid-season.
-At the end of 2003 the team switched to Holden and gained support from Perkins Engineering.
-For 2004 the team used a brand new Perkins VY Commodore with Tomas Mezera as the enduro driver alongside Tratt.
-They continued with Holden in 2005, but with an older VY Commodore, previously used by the team in the 2004 season.
+The team used a Ford Falcon EL in the 1998 season acquired from John Sidney Racing.
+1999 saw the team move over to a new inhouse built Ford Falcon AU.
+In 2003, the team started the year in the old Falcon, before a Ford Falcon BA built by Acott Race Craft in Sunbury, Victoria was debuted mid-season.
+In 2004 the team switched to Holden purchasing a Holden Commodore VY from Perkins Engineering with Tomas Mezera as the enduro driver alongside Tratt.
 At the end of 2005 the team closed its doors.